 • 4 cloves garlic minced

-• Garnish: green onion, sesame seeds, or sriracha
+• Garnish: Thai basil, green onion, sesame seeds, or sriracha

 Instructions

-• Add the tamari (or soy sauce), honey, gochujang, rice vinegar, and sesame oil to a medium bowl and whisk well until the honey is combined and no longer thick and sticky.
+• Add the soy sauce, honey, gochujang, mirin, and sesame oil to a medium bowl and whisk well until the honey is combined and no longer thick and sticky.

 • Heat the sesame oil in a large skillet or wok over medium-high heat.
 Add the mushrooms when the oil is hot and begins to shimmer.
 Cook the mushrooms for 3-4 minutes, without stirring, to get them golden and crispy.

-• Turn the heat down to medium and add the ginger and garlic and cook for 4-5 more minutes, stirring occasionally.
+• Turn the heat down to medium and add the ginger and garlic and cook for 2-3 more minutes, stirring occasionally.
 Add 2 tablespoons of the prepared sauce and continue to cook for another 1-2 minutes until the mushrooms begin to cook down and caramelize.
-Transfer the mushrooms to a plate or bowl.

 • Pour the remaining sauce into the skillet and bring to a simmer over medium heat.
-Mix the tapioca starch with 1 tablespoon of water and add it to the sauce.
-Bring it to a simmer to thicken.
-It should be thick enough to coat the back of a spoon.
+Reduce to medium-low and simmer to thicken, 2-3 minutes.

-• Turn the down heat to medium-low then add the drained and cooked noodles to the sauce.
+• Add the cooked and drained noodles to the sauce.
 Use tongs to toss them together until the noodles are completely coated, 1-2 minutes.
+Garnish with sesame seeds, Thai basil, sliced green onion, or Thai red chiles before serving

 Last step!
 If you make this, please leave a review letting us know how it was!